iewaij/talkMarkdown/notes.md

 ---
 ```

-## Exercise 3: Theses
+## Exercise 3: Thesis

-1. Generate a thesis with author name, date, abstract and a table of contents.
+1. Generate a thesis with title, author, date, abstract and a table of contents.
+2. The thesis should use "report" as documentclass.
-2. Cite the book "Forecasting: Principles and Practice".
+3. Cite the book "Forecasting: Principles and Practice".

-**Bonus:** Numbered each section.
-For example, "Introduction" is "1.
-Introduction".
-You may not write these numbers explicitly.
+**Bonus:** Number each section.
+For example, "Introduction" has a "Chapter 1" before it.
+You may not write these texts explicitly.

 ## Table and Graphs